Scalar embedding of temporal network trajectories: Results

 Moving on, we now consider a model that generates temporal network trajectories with memory: the Discrete Autorregressive Network model DARN(p) \cite{williams2019effects, williams2022shape, Correlations2022Lucas}.
 In this model, the dynamics of each link $\ell_t$ is constructed independently, such that with probability $q$, $\ell_{t+1}$ samples uniformly from its past $p$ states, and with probability $(1-q)$, it assigns a Bernoulli trial with probability $y$.
 In other words, when the link update is random, we flip a biased coin and assign the entry $1$ (link present) with probability $y$ and the entry $0$ (link absent) with probability $1-y$).\\ Such process generates a non-Markovian network trajectory with memory order {$p$}.
 As ground truth, we use the network autocorrelation function $\text{nACF}(\tau)$, which for DARN($p$) processes has a constant value for lags $\tau\le p$ and an exponentially decaying curve for larger lags $\tau >p$, against which we will compare the (scalar) autocorrelation function of the scalar embedding.

-As a validation, we set $p=3$ and proceed to generate a network trajectory of $T=10^3$ snapshots of a DARN(3) model, where each snapshot has $N=20$ nodes and the model parameters are $(q,y)=(0.6,0.1)$.
-In Fig.\ref{fig:DARN3signal}{(A)} we plot a heatmap of the distance matrix ${\cal D}$ constructed from the network trajectory. {Figure~}\ref{fig:DARN3ACF}{(A)} displays the network autocorrelation function of this network trajectory, displaying the abovementioned characteristic features of DARN(p) models.
-The different scalar embeddings are reported in panels (B-F) of Fig. \ref{fig:DARN3signal}, namely scalar embeddings based on: metric-MDS (B), metric-MDS after correcting antiphases (C), classical-MDS (D), PCA-embedding (E), and PCA-projection (F).
-Their respective (scalar) autocorrelation functions are reported in panels (B-F) of Fig. \ref{fig:DARN3ACF}.
-From these results we can conclude that (i) antiphases emerging in metric-MDS embedding break down the temporal correlations of the scalar embedding and thus this method is not suitable, (ii) the fingerprints of the network autocorrelation function are approximately inherited by the rest of the methods, with a specially good performance found in the PCA-embedding (panel E).
+As an {initial} validation, we set $p=3$ and proceed to generate a network trajectory of $T=10^3$ snapshots of a DARN(3) model, where each snapshot has $N=20$ nodes and the model parameters are $(q,y)=(0.6,0.1)$.
+In Fig.~\ref{fig:DARN3signal}{(A)} we plot a heatmap of the distance matrix ${\cal D}$ constructed from the network trajectory. {Figure~}\ref{fig:DARN3ACF}{(A)} displays the network autocorrelation function of this network trajectory, displaying the abovementioned characteristic features of DARN(p) models.
+The different scalar embeddings are reported in panels (B-D) of Fig.~\ref{fig:DARN3signal}, namely scalar embeddings based on: classical-MDS (B), PCA-embedding (C), and PCA-projection (D).
+Their respective (scalar) autocorrelation functions are reported in panels (B-D) of Fig.~\ref{fig:DARN3ACF}.
+From these results we can conclude that the fingerprints of the network autocorrelation function are approximately inherited by all three types of scalar embedding, with a specially good recovery of both the flat-shape for $\tau \le p$ followed by the exponential decay found in both PCA-based embeddings.